gabcg/notes/MSI Notes/MSI.md

 	```

 	* Both time series show the RMSD levels off to ~0.1 nm (1 Å), indicating that the structure is very stable.
 Subtle differences between the plots indicate that the structure at t = 0 ns is slightly different from this crystal structure.
 This is to be expected, since it has been energy-minimized, and because the position restraints are not 100% perfect, as discussed previously.
-* With `gyrate` we can measure the radious of fyration (a measure of its compactness).
+* With `gyrate` we can measure the radius of gyration (a measure of its compactness).

 	```
 	gmx gyrate -s md_0_1.tpr -f md_0_1_noPBC.xtc -o gyrate.xvg